sarl/sarl-jekyll-website/docs/official/gettingstarted/CreateFirstProject.md

 The Maven configuration is based on the use of `sarl-maven-plugin`.
 This plugin is in charge of compiling the SARL and the Java files.
 Details about the `sarl-maven-plugin` may be found on [this page](../tools/MavenSarlPlugin.html).

-> **_Important Note:_** You must set the `extensions` tag to true for the `sarl-maven-plugin` plugin.
-If you missed to set it, the plugin
-> will not able to be integrated in the Maven life-cycle.
-The consequence will be that only the Java compiler will be
+<p markdown="1"><span class="label label-warning">Important Note</span> You must set the `extensions` tag to true for the `sarl-maven-plugin` plugin.
+If you missed to set it, the plugin will not able to be integrated in the Maven life-cycle.
+The consequence will be that only the Java compiler will be invoked.</p>
-> invoked.

 ### 2.2.
 Configuration of a runtime environment (optional)